metaskills/less-rails-bootstrap/ISSUES.md

  - Your less-bootstrap-rails version (you can find in `Gemfile.lock`)
  - What version of Ruby you are using (run `ruby -v`)

-Thanks for reporting issues and helping make less-bootstrap-rails better!
+Thanks for reporting an issue and helping make less-bootstrap-rails better!